The splash of vibrancy your home needs can always be complemented by colorful indoor plants.

 - Some indoor plants are natural air detoxifiers: Some plants are not only colorful but are air purifiers, eliminating toxic substances that may be in the atmosphere of your home.

 - Helps you heal faster: A sure way to improve the healing process of a patient is to surround them with colorful plants that would brighten their mood and increases their energy.

-There are many colorful indoor plants out there but we have provided you the list of the most colorful ones.
+There are many colorful indoor plants out there but we have provided you with a list of the most colorful ones.

 The Anthurium which is also called the tail flower grows out red, white, pink, and sometimes purple leaves when it blooms.

-This tropical plant is a great compliment for a white-themed home.
+This tropical plant is a great complement to a white-themed home.
 The Anthurium gives a full bloom when it receives adequate lighting and care.